taylorg8900/schedule_1_calculator/SDP.md

 4. add the effects which are to be added in to our list of effects
 5. find mult and value of new version of drug

+Right before going to sleep, I realized something.
+One, this program does not consider all of the effects that a mixer will have on the drug.
+There could be many effects that are modified.
+So, we need another approach: We should probably iterate through each mixer in the game and evaluate the drug and how it will get changed by it, then find the value.
+Then just keep the max after going through each mixer.
+This solves the current issue of keeping the mixing of things separate from single effects, and is going to be more accurate since we are considering many different effects at once.

 # Implementation